-This Strategic Plan sets out a very ambitious improvement agenda for the BMDC over the next five (5) years.
+This Strategic Plan sets out an ambitious improvement agenda for the BMDC over the next five (5) years.
 All of these activities are important and worthy, but the BMDC Board must reach agreement about how it will staff these activities.
 While there are already volunteers involved with the organization, there are not enough to implement even a small portion of these activities.
-In order to achieve the goals of the Plan, the existing staff will need to be augmented as compensation sources are identified.
+In order to achieve the goals of the Strategic Plan, the existing staff comprised of a very part time Building Manager and his assistant will need to be augmented as compensation sources are identified.
 Staff members will be responsible for assisting the volunteer committees in their fundraising efforts.

-Two and a half staff positions will be needed for the implementation of this Strategic Plan.
-The first of these will be to continue the position of building manager and expand that person's duties to take into account the increased usage of the property.
-The building manager will work directly with tenants, collect rent checks, show the building's spaces to potential tenants and facility users, set up and break down the Mansion's public spaces for events, manage restoration and preservation projects on behalf of the Board, provide day-to-day maintenance of the building, and manage the finances of the organization.
-The second position will be a program coordinator.
-The program coordinator will oversee the organization's publicity and communication program, coordinate volunteers, task forces and committees, manage the organizational fundraising efforts including fundraising events, membership/annual gifts, sponsorship program, and write and manage any grants for operating support or capital repairs.
-A third is a part time position to support the program coordinator and manage the membership, sponsorship solicitation efforts, and data bases associated with fundraising and communication.
+To implement this Strategic Plan, one full time Building Manager, a part time assistant to the Building Manager and intern(s) will be needed.
+The Board will continue the position of Building Manager and expand that person's duties to a full time position to take into account the increased usage of the property.
+The Building Manager will work directly with tenants, collect rent checks, show the building's spaces to potential tenants and facility users, set up and break down the Mansion's public spaces for events, manage restoration and preservation projects on behalf of the Board, provide day-to-day maintenance of the building, and manage the finances of the organization.
+A second position is a part time assistant to the Building Manager.
+The assistant will support the Building Manager, handle outside rental requests, and manage the finances.
+Finally, a program coordinator/intern(s) will assist the Building Manager and his assistant on an as needed basis to manage the web site/social media, and manage the data bases associated with fundraising and communication.

 If the BMDC Board, along with staff, committees, and any new volunteers, is to be responsible for implementing these tasks, then the Board must continue to invest substantially in volunteer infrastructure.
-New systems will be needed, including more volunteer job descriptions, updated databases, volunteer recruitment drives, volunteer training, and starting an annual volunteer recognition event.
-Leadership for any new volunteer effort must come from the

-Board itself, primarily in the form of promoting volunteer recruitment throughout the committees and task forces and organization as a whole.
-The Program Coordinator will work with the Board on program related committees.
-The Building manager will work with committees related to facilities management and any restoration/repair projects.
+New volunteer management systems will be needed, including more volunteer job descriptions, updated databases, volunteer recruitment drives, volunteer training, and starting an annual volunteer recognition event.
+Leadership for any new volunteer effort must come from the Board itself, primarily in the form of promoting volunteer recruitment throughout the committees and task forces and organization as a whole.
+The Building Manager and his assistant will work with committees related to facilities management and any restoration/repair projects.
 All staff members will report to the Board as a whole, and be supervised by the Board president or his/her designee.